diya-c/digital-clock/README.md

 # digital-clock
-A python project of a digital clock with features of an alarm clock (opens a youtube video) , timer and stopwatch using tkinter.
+This is a python project of a digital clock which has the features- alarm clock (it opens a youtube video), stopwatch and timer